h2oai/tutorials/Driverless AI/scoring-pipeline-deployment-in-python-runtime/scoring-pipeline-deployment-in-python-runtime.md

 ### Get Predictions using Local TCP Client

-Now the TCP scoring service is listening on port 9090; we will use a TCP client local to the TCP server to get predictions.
+The TCP scoring service is now listening on port 9090; we will use a TCP client local to the TCP server to get predictions.
 In the Python Scoring Pipeline folder, we will create a **custom_tcp_client.py**, which uses **thrift** and **h2oai_scoring** libraries to enable the TCP client to use the Python **scorer** methods through the TCP scoring service.

 With the **TCP client** having access to the **scorer** methods, we will use the **client.score(row)** method to do interactive scoring, **client.get_column_names()** to get input columns, the **client.get_transformed_column_names()** to get feature column names, and **client.get_target_labels()** to get target labels.